J0K3Rn/Bardarin/README.md

 Project is still in a early state.

-Uses a Googles Bard to generate sentences given a word in Chinese (Mandarin) to study.
-Provides English translation and pinyin.
+Utilize LLM’s to help in your language studies!
+Uses Google's Bard to generate sentences in Chinese (Mandarin) to study.
+Provides English translations and pinyin.
 Generated Sentences are saved to an output file for further review.

 Bard API: https://github.com/dsdanielpark/Bard-API

 Builds upon many aspects from my Chinese-Flash-Cards repository: https://github.com/J0K3Rn/Chinese-Flash-Cards

+Todo:
+- Create app for UI
+- Implement Google Voice (Narrator)
+- Save generated Bard output to csv
+- Gameify the app

 How to run:
 - Python 3.11.4 is highly recommended to resolve tkinter issues